 The actual useable rate of data flowing on a network.
 This will never reach the bandwidth advertised by your ISP, due to various factors: network congestion, degraded cables or equipment, application or OS performance issues, network settings, networking protocol overhead, etc.

-VSS stands for the Volume Shadow Service and it's what CrashPlan for Home with a subscription, CrashPlan for Small Business, and Code42 for Enterprise use to back up open files on Windows.
-Both CrashPlan and the program with the open file must have VSS support in order to back up the file while it's open.
+VSS stands for the Volume Shadow Service and it's what Code42 for Enterprise uses to back up open files on Windows.
+Both the CrashPlan app and the program with the open file must have VSS support in order to back up the file while it's open.
 CrashPlan Free does not have VSS support.

 CrashPlan backs up and stores previous versions of your files according to your Backup Frequency and Versioning Settings.
 The collection of previous versions for a file is known as its version history.

 The ability to specify the rules for removing from your backup archive the versions of files that you no longer want to back up.
 Removing these no longer relevant versions can play a big role in managing the size of your backup archive.
 In CrashPlan, version retention means keeping more of your more recent versions and fewer of the older ones.

 The ability to restore files from the CrashPlan web app via a web browser.
 Web restore is a secondary method of restoring files.